kerryb/goos-ruby/README.md

 listener for each auction, I've added a guard on the message originator when registering the listener.

-Also, for some reason that I've spent far too long failing to get to the bottom of, listeners are getting two copies of each message.
-For now I've added a fairly unpleasant hack where a message is ignored if its body is the same as the previous one.

 ### Checking state with doubles in specs

 RSpec doesn't have the "states" feature from JMock, but it's easy enough to